 They take up space, not everyone likes them, and you may not be as funny as you think you are.
 Keep a specific channel for fun stuff where memes and gifs are fair game!

 IMPORTANT: Don’t mix up Start a conversation with Reply to a conversation.

 These are different boxes and it’s difficult to recover if you start a new conversation when you meant to reply to one.

-Don’t invite external guests unless everyone knows they’re there.
+Don’t invite external guests unless everyone agrees to it first.

-Guests have access to almost everything in that Team.
-Be sure everyone’s okay with that and acts accordingly once it’s opened up.
+Guests have access to almost everything in that Team, including past discussions.
+Be sure everyone’s okay with that.
 You may need IT approval to share externally.

 Try to keep messages short and concise.

 No one likes a long email and even fewer like long chat messages.
 Keep things on point and try to avoid telling your life story.

 Forward emails to Teams for internal discussion before responding via email.